 Unincorporated King County's nearly 1,500-mile road network supports more than one million trips per day, with people across the region traveling to work, school, and other destinations.
-Decades of annexations, limited sales tax revenues, flat/declining gas taxes, and the effects of voter initiatives have contributed to the decline of revenues needed to maintain the road system.
+25 Decades of annexations, limited sales tax revenues, flat/declining gas taxes, and the effects of voter initiatives have contributed to the decline of revenues needed to maintain the road system.
 Roads has an unsustainable financial model with insufficient revenue to support the preservation of unincorporated road and bridge infrastructure, or address capacity and congestion.

 The majority of King County's population, development, and employment growth has been within the Urban Growth Area, not within rural King County.
 Following adoption of King County's first comprehensive plan in 1994, the percent of growth in the rural area declined sharply, and this trend is expected to continue.
-Since 2006, less than 3 percent of new housing in King County has occurred in the rural area.
+With the percent of new housing in King County has occurred in the rural area.
 With the majority of people and jobs located within the urban growth area, there are few employment options in the county's rural area and many rural residents drive long distances to urban employment centers.
 PSRC estimates that close to 92 percent of employed residents outside the contiguous urban growth boundary (those in the unincorporated rural area, freestanding cities and towns, tribal reservations, military installations, etc.) travel to jobs inside the Urban Growth Boundary, and they travel about twice as far, with an average commute of 22 miles.
+Page 19 miles.

-Urban unincorporated King County has also seen relatively low growth; since 2006, the number of urban unincorporated King County housing units grew by just 4 percent.30 Combined, urban and rural unincorporated King County has experienced a population decrease of 14 percent from 2011 to 2022, including population lost through annexations.
+Urban unincorporated King County has also seen relatively low growth; since 2006, the number of urban unincorporated King County housing units grew by just 4 percent.
+30 Combined, urban and rural unincorporated King County has experienced a population decrease of 14 percent from 2011 to 2022, including population lost through annexations.
+31

 Unless changes are made to the state and regional transportation funding allocation process, federal, state, and local transportation investments will continue to be focused within King County's Urban Growth Boundary, serving the densest residential and employment centers.
-Transportation funding allocated in products explained," [LINK] (accessed November 18,2022).
-AAA, "State Gas Price Averages," [LINK] (accessed December 1, 2022); Lord, Debbie, "How much tax does your state charge on gasoline?
-What makes up the price of a gallon?"
-June 2022, [LINK] (accessed December 1, 2022).
+Transportation funding allocated in

-&lt;sup>21 Washington State Transportation Commission, Washington State Road Usage Charge Assessment Final Report U.S. Department of Transportation, Bureau of Transportation Statistics, "Transportation Economic Trends," [LINK] (accessed
+Washington State Transportation Commission, Washington State Road Usage Charge Assessment Final Report U.S. Department of Transportation, Bureau of Transportation Statistics, "Transportation Economic Trends," [LINK] (accessed